how to glitch?

 What you need

-A TV/screen/projector.
-I love CRT TVs, especially Sony Trinitron.
-However, it is a good (and cheap!) idea to start with a small LCD screen.
-The results vary depending on the kind on screen you will use.
-There’s not any “best” option, because all options have their qualities and identities!
 Hopefully, your TV/screen/projector will have a Video Input.
-It is very common – and handy – the “yellow cable input”, called AV/RCA/COMPOSITE – they are all synonyms! – but you can also find VGA, S-VIDEO, HDMI, SCART connections.
+It will be a SCART or – better – the handy “yellow cable”, called AV/RCA/COMPOSITE – they are all synonyms! – but you can also find VGA, S-VIDEO, HDMI, connections.
 Converters are very cheap and easy to find, so it is not an issue if, for example, your Video Glitch Device has a COMPOSITE Output and your TV has only a S-VIDEO and SCART input.
-You will only need to find a COMPOSITE>S-VIDEO or COMPOSITE>SCART converter!
+You will have just to find a COMPOSITE>S-VIDEO or COMPOSITE>SCART converter!

 CABLES, CONVERTS, SPLITTERS.
 Depending on your video gears, and of the input outputs they have, you will need cables, and probably, converters.
 It is very useful to have one or more PAL to NTSC and NTSC to PAL converter (if you are in the US or Japan, it is likely that your devices will be NTSC, while if you are in Europe, Australia, Middle East, and parts of Asia they will be PAL).